leena-kang/leagueoflegends/README.md

 - **Significance Level**: 5%

 ### Results and Conclusion
-After simulating TVD's under the null hypothesis, we have found that the P-value is 0.0.
+After simulating TVD's under the null hypothesis, we have found that the p-value is 0.0.
 Below is the empirical distribution of our simulated KS statistics:

 <iframe
   src="assets/missingness_ks_dist.html"
-  width="900"
+  width="700"
-  height="700"
+  height="450"
   frameborder="0"
 ></iframe>